 The firm believes in investing in stocks that have low investor expectations.
 This way, bad news won’t create as big of dips while good news will potentially create even greater reward for stockholders.

 Unlike the previous two firms, Cadent Capital Advisors, LLC primarily serves individuals, rather than high-net-worth individuals.
 The firm does not require a set account minimum.

 Aside from top-ranking firm Capital Advisors, Inc., Cadent Capital Advisors’ staff has the most diverse array of certifications.
-The firm has two certified financial planners (CFPs) on staff, as well as one chartered financial consultant (ChFC), one accredited investment fiduciary (AIF) and one chartered retirement planning counselor (CRPC).
-It’s the only firm that boasts a retirement planning-related certification, which is something for retirement-minded individuals sto keep in mind when choosing a financial advisor.
+The firm has six advisors on staff, including two certified financial planners (CFPs), two accredited investment fiduciaries (AIFs), one chartered financial consultant (ChFC) and one chartered retirement financial consultant (CRPC).
+It’s the only firm that boasts a retirement planning-related certification, which is something for retirement-minded individuals to keep in mind when choosing a financial advisor.

 Cadent Capital Advisors is a fee-based firm.
 Certain employees are insurance agents and/or representatives of a broker-dealer, and they earn commissions from sales, which could present a potential conflict of interest.
 However, the firm is a fiduciary, so its advisors are bound by fiduciary duty to put their clients' best interests before their own.

 Founded in 2012, Cadent Capital Advisors, LLC is the second-newest firm on the list, behind KHP Capital LLC.
 Cadent is principally owned by Philip Mooberry, who serves as the firm's managing director and principal.

 Cadent's services include investment management, financial planning and cash flow management, legacy and estate planning, risk management and tax planning.
 The firm says that comprehensive reporting, which is customized to fit clients' specific needs, lies "at the heart" of its service offering.

 Cadent Capital Advisors, Inc.: The Cadent Process